Key Takeaways

 - Dry eyes because of the constant screen time

-- The blue light emitted from the mobile phone affects the eyes
+- Affected eyes owing to the blue light emitted from mobile phones

 - Headaches and migraines